-Go the Extra Dial!
+Go the extra dial!

 Golden West customers have been getting in a good finger workout since June, when 10-digit dialing became mandatory across most of the United States.
 Regardless of how much you embrace change, there are going to be a few questions whenever you’re getting used to a new process or procedure.